-CMR Goals Growth Plan Objectives Residents of the CMR experience borderless delivery of essential services based on a fair cost-benefit model. (a) Promote future opportunities to share Regional Infrastructure and services.(b) Coordinate regional land use planning with service provision and planning.
-The CMR delivers services in a more efficient and sustainable way through shared services optimization. (c) Achieve servicing efficiencies through a conscious effort to share infrastructure and services.
+CMR VISION ELEMENTS Growth Plan Objectives Residents of the Calgary Metropolitan Region experience borderless delivery of essential services based on a fair cost- benefit model. (a) Promote future opportunities to share Regional Infrastructure and services. (b) Coordinate regional land use planning with service provision and planning.
+The members of the Region work proactively with each other and our neighboring regions to deliver services in a more efficient and sustainable way. (c) Achieve servicing efficiencies through a conscious effort to share infrastructure and services.
+The members of the Calgary Metropolitan Region are able to do more with less by finding ways to stretch every capital and operational dollar.